yuchengkuo/yckuo/content/project/formula-student.md

 ### Project Goal

-The primary goal was to build a small formula-style racecar to compete in the Formula Student event, which is somewhat challenging for a first year team.
+The primary goal was to build a small formula-style racecar to compete in the Formula Student event, which is quite challenging for a first year team.

 ### Formula Student

-Formula Student (or [Formula SAE](https://www.fsaeonline.com/) in some countries) is one of the biggest student events around the world, **whose purpose is giving undergrad students an opportunity for practical application skills**.
+Formula Student (or [Formula SAE](https://www.fsaeonline.com/) in some countries) is one of the biggest student events around the world, **whose purpose is giving undergrad students an opportunity for practical application skills**. **As for now, more than 20 events and 200 teams are active around the world.**

-The teams shall think themselves as small-scale vehicle manufacturers to design, develop and produce a formula-style racecar, working on various aspects like operating, designing, manufacturing and marketing. **As for now, more than 20 events and 200 teams are active around the world**.
+The teams shall think themselves as small-scale vehicle manufacturers to design, develop and produce a formula-style racecar, working on various aspects like operating, designing, manufacturing and marketing.

 > We participated in [Formula Student Japan 2019](https://www.jsae.or.jp/formula/en/17th/eventoutline.php), which was held at late Aug.